mckn-larp/history/1-Sabbat/README.md

 - **Brutal, Relentless, Religious.**
   Knoxville’s Sabbat are monsters—but they are **monsters with purpose**.
 Blood, pain, and faith define their nights.
 Here, cruelty is not senseless; it is sacred.

-- **Holy War Against Corruption.**
+- **War Against Corruption.**
   Every decision, every ritual, every mission feeds into the larger crusade against the Wyrm, the Antediluvians, and spiritual decay.
-You are not just a survivor—you are a **soldier of Caine’s holy mission**.
+You are not just a survivor—you are a **soldier of Caine’s war**.

 - **Political Intrigue Beneath Violence.**
   Power struggles simmer under every Esbat.
 Advancement requires ambition, loyalty, cunning, and faith—often all at once.